 On the academic side, Eric conducts National Institute of Health funded research on Neuroplasticity.
 He spends mornings in the Interventional Radiology Angiosuite, and afternoons in the classroom.
 Once his undergraduate is complete Eric plans to attend medical school to become a Neurosurgeon.

-Eric explains the connection between his diverse interests in his upcoming Ted talk.
+Eric explains the connection between his diverse interests in his Ted talk.

 Charlie White is the Head of the School of Art and is a noted academic, photographer, writer, and filmmaker whose work explores America’s social fictions and collective identities.